M44RTW1NT1GK4R4KT3R5/PHP-CRUD-with-CLI/README.md

  2. Create a database in your MySQL server

- 3. Change the serverhost, servername, username and password variables in `components/Database.php` to your local settings
+ 3. Change the serverhost, username and password variables in `components/data/parameters.ini` to your local settings

  4. run `php components/console create/table` in your terminal to create the table